 Wat Phra Si Sanphet

 I think that this one was the largest temple in Ayutthaya.
-This is what’s left of the royal palace.
+These ruins are the remnants of the-once glamorous royal palace.
 The 3 distinctive stupas make an amazing postcard image of Ayutthaya as this is one of its most beautiful ruins.
-I can only imagine how this palace looked like in the 17th century since its ruins still wow tourists from around the world 5 centuries after the fall of the city.
+I can only imagine how this palace looked like in the 17th century since its ruins still wow tourists from around the world 500 years after the fall of the city.
 It used to be even better, as there was a 52 feet tall Golden Buddha in front of the palace.
 It’s even hard to imagine that!
-That monument was ruined just like many other things when the Burmese burned down the city.
+That monument was destroyed when the Burmese sacked the city.

 This temple is located out of the complex on the west bank of the Chao Phraya River and is my personal favorite.
-This is a beautiful temple complex to explore.
-It was built in the 17th century and it is a lot newer as the other temples in the historical park.
+The entire complex consists of several fascinating temples.
+It was built in the 17th century and it’s a lot newer than other temples in the historical park.

 Wat Yai Chai Mang Khon

 The last or first stop, depending on where do you start your tour.
 This temple looks like it literally came out of a movie with all its towering stupa, golden statues and rows of Buddhas in saffron robes.